Mice With a Human Language Gene? Scientists Just Made Rodents Talk (Sort Of)

 How Close Are We to Talking Animals?

-Even with this gene, mice don’t have the anatomy or brain structure to produce language.
-But the fact that one gene tweak could meaningfully change their vocalizations?
-That tells us language isn’t just about having a human tongue, it’s about brain wiring, sound processing, and the ability to sequence ideas.
+Even with this gene, mice don’t have the anatomy or brain structure to produce language, but the fact that one gene tweak could change their vocalizations?
+That tells us language isn’t just about having a human tongue, it’s a large part about brain wiring, sound processing, and the ability to sequence ideas.

-This study peels back one tiny layer of the onion that is humanity.
-If a mouse with one human gene starts acting differently—talking differently—it begs the question: how many genes does it take to create everything that makes us “us”?
+This study peels back one tiny layer of the big ass onion that is humanity.
+If a mouse with one human gene starts acting differently and even talking differently, it makes me wonder how many genes does it take to create everything that makes us “us”?

-It’s a reminder that we’re not as separate from the animal kingdom as we like to think.
-Our DNA is about 85% similar to that of mice.
-We share 98.8% with chimps.
-We’re not so much superior as we are distinctly adapted.
+It’s a gentle little reminder that we’re not as separate from the animal kingdom as we’d like to think.
+Our DNA is about 85% similar to that of mice, and we share 98.8% with chimps, which makes me think we’re not so much superior as we are distinctly adapted.

-Language might be the most human thing we have, but it’s built on roots we share with creatures far smaller and furrier than us.
+Language might be the most human thing we have, but it’s built on roots we share with creatures far smaller, cuter, and furrier than us.

 If this experiment made you go, “Huh, science is wild,” then buckle up, because this isn’t even the weirdest mouse/rat behavior I’ve written about.

 In case you missed it, scientists also trained rats to drive tiny cars in exchange for Froot Loops.
-Yes, that’s real.
-Yes, it was adorable.
+Yes, that’s real and adorable.
 Yes, I wrote about it here:

 Rats Driving Tiny Cars and the Science of Stress Relief

-Spoiler: the rats were less stressed after driving.
-So we’ve got one set of rodents with upgraded brains and another with valid driver’s licenses.
-You see where this is going.
+Spoiler: the rats were less stressed after driving (they must not have hit rush hour).
+So we’ve got one set of rodents with upgraded brains and another with valid driver’s licenses…you see where this is going.

-I’m not saying we need to start training mice to file taxes or walk our dogs.
-But we might need to give them a little more credit.
+I’m not saying we need to start training mice to file taxes or walk our dogs, but we might need to give them a little more credit.
+And prepare for the Planet of the Mice.

 Where This Might Be Headed

-And if that sounds overwhelming, don’t worry, you don’t need to understand it all.
-You just need to stay curious.
+If that sounds overwhelming, don’t worry, you don’t need to understand it all, god knows I don’t, you just need to stay curious and keep asking questions.

-The more we learn about animals, the more the lines blur between “us” and “them.”
-From emotional intelligence to language potential, it’s clear that nature has been experimenting with consciousness and complexity long before we had the tools to notice.
+The more we learn about animals, the more I feel like the lines blur between “us” and “them.”
+From even emotional intelligence to language potential, it’s clear that nature has been experimenting with consciousness and complexity long before we had the tools to notice them.

 Previous